 The volcano La Soufrière erupted for the third time also in 1979, causing extensive damage.
 Throughout the 1980s and 1990s, hurricanes further devasted the islands.

 Banana production dominates the region’s economy.
 The tourist industry is slowly growing, but dependence on a single crop export has been an obstacle to the islands’ development.
-The “Pirates of the Caribbean” movie series, filmed in the Grenadines, has helped to encourage visitors to these beautiful islands.
+The “Pirates of the Caribbean” movie series, filmed in the Grenadines, has encouraged visitors to these beautiful islands.

 Although many Vincentians speak Vincentian Creole, English is the official language.
 The British legacy also includes a local proficiency at playing Cricket!
 The West Indies has long been an international champion in this sport.